-The three branches are Operations, Preparedness and Protection, and Grants Management.
+The four branches are Administration and Outreach, Operations, Preparedness and Protection, and Grants Management.

 IOEM is accredited by the Emergency Management Accreditation Program (EMAP), and is a division of the Idaho Military Division.